 Scope of Practice

 Non-physician medical personnel in several states continue to pursue an expansion for scope of practice that would allow them to operate (or supervise use of) X-ray equipment.
 In particular, registered nurses and nurse practitioners sought to expand the scope of their authorized medical privileges for use and supervision of fluoroscopy in pain management settings.
-In 2016, a Department of Veterans Administration (VA) issued a proposal to allow advanced practice nurses at its health care facilities to practice without physician’s clinical oversight, regardless of individual state law.
+In 2016, a Department of Veterans Affairs (VA) issued a proposal to allow advanced practice nurses at its health care facilities to practice without physician’s clinical oversight, regardless of individual state law.
 More specifically, the proposal sought to allow CNPs and CRNAs to “order, perform, supervise, and interpret … imaging studies.”
 In its comments, the College reiterated concerns for the quality of care administered to the nation’s military veterans and urged the VA not to adopt the proposed rule.
 In its final rule, the Department of Veterans Affairs (VA) opted not to grant advanced practice registered nurses (APRNs) authority to perform, supervise and interpret medical imaging exams.
 Instead, the VA specified that the APRNs can “order laboratory and imaging studies and integrate the results into clinical decision making.”

 Certificate of Need